AlfieLeFluffy/FIT_Study_Materials/Study Materials/Diagrams/Modeling/Unified Modeling Language (UML).md

 **UML** is a standardized graphics language in software engineering used for visualization, specification, design and documentation of of systems (programs, databases, etc.).
-It offers standard ways of notation and supports [[Object-Oriented Programming (OOP)]] way of analysis.
+It offers standard ways of notation and supports [[Object-Oriented Programming]] way of analysis.
 Its main goal is to help visualize, specify structures and behaviour of the systems.
 It help with decomposition of systems It allows for business processes, specific commands of a programming language, relations between class in OOP.
 UML diagrams are divided into three groups (ERD is not part of UML):
 - **Structure** diagram
 - **Behaviour** diagram
 - **Interaction** diagram